abulimov/abulimov.github.io/content/post/2016-09-30-how-i-became-a-programmer.md

 important thing was that I've finally realized that I wasn't the best in programming in the class - two students were better programmers than me.

 **So university gave me A LOT.
-It basically introduced me to programming, gave a stong basic knowledge, and even gave me a quite good overview of Unix-like OSes.
+It basically introduced me to programming, gave a strong basic knowledge, and even gave me a quite good overview of Unix-like OSes.
 But it also made me think I'm not good enough for Software Engineer job.**